 Place the aerator or small pump on a shelf in your pond.
 Avoid placing it at the bottom as this disrupts the pond’s thermocline during the colder months.
 An aerator or small pump will add oxygen while helping to maintain a hole in the ice.

 If you live in an area with several months of freezing weather, you may need the additional help of a pond de-icer to maintain a hole in your pond’s ice.
 A hole in the ice allows for the exchange of gases so that the water doesn’t become toxic to your fish.

-Your pond fish will become dormant during the winter once water temperatures drop below 50 degrees F. This is also the point at which you should stop feeding them.
-Fish will feel hungry in cold water, even down to the mid 40’s, however the enzymes needed for the digestion of most koi food will be lacking.
-The fish will eat, sometimes fully, and then languor in the cold water as their metabolism slogs the food through.
+Your pond fish become dormant during the winter once water temperatures drop below 50 degrees F. This is also the point at which you should stop feeding them.
+The enzymes needed for the digestion of most koi food is lacking once the weather turns frosty.
+You don’t want your fish to eat and then languor in the cold water as their metabolism slogs the food through.
 In very cold water, fish simply don’t eat.

 For additional help, watch our video to learn more about winter pond and fish care tips: